Hauenstein/ng-launchpad/README.md

 `ng-launchpad`'s local server can be found at `http://localhost:8000` or `http://127.0.0.1:8000`.

 `ng-launchpad` also includes [Live Reload](http://livereload.com/), so you no longer have to refresh your page after making changes.
-You need a Live Reload brower plugin for this:
+You need a Live Reload browser plugin for this:

 - Chrome - [Chrome Webstore](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)
 - Firefox - [Download from Live Reload](http://download.livereload.com/2.0.8/LiveReload-2.0.8.xpi)